graciellehigino/ms_range_interactions/response-letter.md

 >*[...]
 I would add the need to provide more details on how you cleaned GBIF data before actually using it.
 You also need to provide many more details on data retrieval, which date range?*

-Regarding the GBIF data cleaning, retrieval and the validation steps, we added a more detailed description of our process (lines XX-XX, XX-XX and XX-XX).
-Data retrieving is detailed in the source code provided on our GitHub repository (code/09-GBIF_data.jl).
+Regarding the GBIF data cleaning, retrieval and the validation steps, we added a more detailed description of our process (L. 144-165).
+Data retrieving is detailed in the source code provided on our repository (code/09-GBIF_data.jl).
 We used the list of species from the network dataset and retrieved any occurrence within our bounding box (between longitudes -20.0 and 55.0 degrees; and latitudes -35.0 and 40.0 degrees).
-We changed a two things regarding geographical information during data retrieval:
+We changed two things regarding geographical information during data retrieval:

 1. We had originally added an argument to capture only the data that had information about the continent location equals to "AFRICA".
 However, this constrained our search by thousands of occurrences, and added a filtering